aeonSolutions/AeonLabs-AeonLabs-HomeAutomation-Distributed-power_storage-Selectable-USB-DC-power-outlet/README.md

 <br>

-Any of these power outlets , with USB-A power plugs selling on Aliexpress, can all be retrofitted with a Smart PCB like this one on this repository.
-Another Key function these power outletsare able to offer is the possibility of instalation of a distributed battery storage network on each room compartiment in a buiilding.
+Any of these power outlets , with USB-A power plugs selling on AliExpress, can all be retrofitted with a Smart PCB like this one on this repository.
+Another Key function these power outlets are able to offer is the possibility of installation of a distributed battery storage network on each room compartment in a building.
 Home or office.
-For insatnce using these kinds of UPS and Power banks:
+For instance using these kinds of UPS and Power banks:

 - [16850 Baterry Charger Holder](https://www.aliexpress.com/item/1005005034635675.html?channel=twinner)
 - [40W Fast Charging Power Bank Portable 20000mAh](https://s.click.aliexpress.com/e/_DEHYs65)

-These battery storage units have the advantage of already comply with the minimumsafety standars making solar instalation much more easy.
+These battery storage units have the advantage of already comply with the minimum safety standards making solar installation much more easy.

 <br>